 Jill is a Child, Adolescent and Adult Psychotherapist and Supervisor (MA, UKCP and BACP) with 15 years experience of working creatively.
-She is a Registered Training Supervisor at a leading London transpersonal counselling training college and travels all over the world teaching and supervising individuals and groups in sandplay and art.
+She is also an EMDR Therapist.
+Jill is a Registered Training Supervisor at a leading London counselling training college and travels all over the world teaching and supervising individuals and groups in sandplay and art.
 Before then, she spent more than 20 years as a presenter on national radio and TV.

 Jill’s courses have already supported hundreds of counsellors, psychotherapists and students to become more expressive in their work and in life.